 - Children Injuries

-When property owners fail to correct serious and clear hazards, they are legally responsible for any injuries that result (including injuries from criminal assaults).
+As Atlanta slip and fall accident attorneys, we know that when property owners fail to correct serious and clear hazards, they are legally responsible for any injuries that result (including injuries from criminal assaults).
 Victims have the right to sue those property owners for compensation for their injuries as well as medical bills, lost wages from missed work and pain and suffering.